notadeejay/rbc-training/data/Week 3 Day 1/09__Create CSS Tooltips__Exercise.md

 }
 ```

 ![](https://cl.ly/3m2g241n3j1y/Screen%20Recording%202017-10-22%20at%2002.35%20PM.gif)

 ## Tasks

-- Add CSS to the following HTML to create tooltips for these icons.
+- In a new pen on CodePen, add CSS to the following HTML to create tooltips for the start, pause, and play icons.

 ```html
 <main>